mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Purpose

-The primary purpose of the CSUS is to protect the academic rights and interests of its constituency.
+The primary purpose of CSUS is to protect the academic rights and interests of its constituency.
-Other duties of the CSUS is to represent and promote the views of its members and to implement academic, educational, cultural, social and other programmes of interest to its members.
+Other duties of CSUS is to represent and promote the views of its members and to implement academic, educational, cultural, social and other programmes of interest to its members.

 ## Society Fees

-The fees for the CSUS will be determined by the Science Undergraduate Society of McGill University (Hereafter referred to as SUS).
+The fees for CSUS will be determined by the Science Undergraduate Society of McGill University (Hereafter referred to as SUS).
 Additional fees specific to CSUS may be added by referendum.

 ## Rights, Privileges and Obligations of Members

-The privileges of the members shall include making use of the CSUS facilities and services and taking part in all CSUS politicking, academic, and entertainment events.
+The privileges of the members shall include making use of CSUS facilities and services and taking part in all CSUS politicking, academic, and entertainment events.

-The obligations of all members of the CSUS will be to conform to the CSUS Constitution, regulations and bylaws.
+The obligations of all members of CSUS will be to conform to CSUS Constitution, regulations and bylaws.

-No member is empowered to act as an agent of the CSUS unless permission to so act has been granted be the Executive Council of the CSUS.
+No member is empowered to act as an agent of CSUS unless permission to so act has been granted be the Executive Council of CSUS.

-## Finances of the CSUS
+## Finances of CSUS

 1. The fiscal year of the Society is from April 15th to April 14th of the following year.

-2. The budget of the CSUS for the current fiscal year will be presented to the SUS no later than October 1st.
+2. The budget of CSUS for the current fiscal year will be presented to the SUS no later than October 1st.

-3. The accounts of the CSUS shall be maintained according to standard accounting practice and shall be made available to the public at all times.
+3. The accounts of CSUS shall be maintained according to standard accounting practice and shall be made available to the public at all times.

 ## Languages of the Society